 \section{Conclusion}

-In this paper we have solved the open problem posed by Monma, Reed and Trotter \cite{24}.
-They have also given a recognition algorithm for threshold tolerance graphs which has O($n^4$) runtime.
-P.A.Golovach et al. \cite{11} have given an O($n^2)$ algorithm for recognizing threshold graphs and their complements i.e. co-TT graphs.
-We do hope that our work will help to provide a more efficient algorithm for recognizing co-TT graphs.
+In this paper, we have successfully addressed the open problem of characterizing co-TT graphs in terms of forbidden induced subgraphs originally posed by Monma, Reed, and Trotter \cite{24}.
+Additionally, they provided a recognition algorithm for co-TT graphs with a runtime of O($n^4$).
+P.A.
+Golovach et al. \cite{11} introduced an O($n^2$) algorithm for recognizing threshold tolerance graphs and their complements, namely co-TT graphs.
+We anticipate that our findings will contribute to the development of a more efficient algorithm for recognizing co-TT graphs.